Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 2. Adapt DMS metadata to the firm's structure

-These fields should not be used blindly:
+These fields should not be copied blindly:

-"year": current year
+year

-"month": current month
+month

 • Which document classes does the firm use?

-• What folder structure is correct?
+• Which folder structure is correct?

 • Which period should be set?

-• What mandatory fields are required?
+• Which mandatory fields exist?

-• What description helps with later search?
+• Which description helps later search?

-• Should the email subject be included?
+• Should the email subject be copied?

 • Should the sender address be stored?